runpod/docs/docs/hosting/maintenance-and-reliability.md

 - All machines that have maintenance scheduled will be automatically unlisted 4 days prior to the scheduled maintenance start time to minimize disruption for clients.
 - Excessive maintenance will result in further penalties.
 - You are allowed to bring down machines that have active users on them provided that you are in a maintenance window.
+- Immediate maintenance: this option is only for quick repairs/updates that are absolutely necessary.
+Unrented servers can still house user data, any operations that can result in potential data loss SHOULD NOT be performed in this maintenance mode.

 ## Reliability calculations